 - whenever cell line performance is inconsistent or results are unexpected

 - to establish a genetic profile for a new or unique cell line

 How Does it Work?

 Cell lines can be authenticated by analyzing a number of highly polymorphic short tandem repeat (STR) loci dispersed throughout the genome.
-Microsynth will characterize your human cell line by analyzing one of the following sets of STR markers – please mark your choice:
+Microsynth will characterize your human cell line by analyzing the following set of STR markers:

 |* gender specific marker|

 ||We send you:|

 |Option 1: 50-100 µl of 1-2 ng/µl purified DNA (A260/A280 ≥1.8) in Tris or low-EDTA TE (10 mM Tris-HCl, 0.1 mM EDTA, pH 8.0)||STR Allele Report including all American Type Culture Collection (ATCC) standard markers for

 |Option 2: a cell pellet containing 1 to 5 x 106 human cells (please be aware: requires DNA isolation and will result in an additional charge)|

 Pricing and Ordering Information:To obtain information about prices, please register/login and download our current price list or contact us.
 If you want to place an order please download the order form under “Related Downloads”, fill in accordingly and forward your samples along with the order form to: